LTUC/amman-dotnet-401d2/Curriculum/Class05/FACILITATOR.md

 4. Encapsulation

-Included in the DemoCode is an example of a diagram that you can draw with the class as you go over the OOP prinicples.
+Included in the DemoCode is an example of a diagram that you can draw with the class as you go over the OOP principles.
 There is also the codebase when converting the diagram to Visual Studio.

 ### Code Implementation